Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 through the available options:

 Myri provides three components for authoring audio.
-They can all be found in *Latios-\>Audio (Myri)* in the *Add Component Menu*.
+They can all be found in *Latios -\> Myri* in the *Add Component Menu*.

 ### Audio Source

-The *Audio Source* component provides all the settings available to an audio-emitting entity.
+The *Audio Source (Myri)* component provides all the settings available to an audio-emitting entity.
 When the listener is inside the *Inner Range*, it will be heard at max volume.
 Myri uses inverse-square falloff, so at twice the *Inner Range*, the audio source will be heard at quarter volume.
 The *Range Fade Margin* provides a range inside the *Outer Range* where the volume will interpolate to zero.

+An important thing to keep in mind is that audio volume and perceptual volume are two very different scales.
+Myri’s authoring presents everything in raw audio scales.
+Which means to make something perceptually half as loud, you’d multiply the volume by 0.1, and to make something a quarter as loud, you’d multiply it by 0.01 (yes, it is very extreme).

 For *Looping* sources, *Voices* is the number of unique audio sources that will play with the same clip.
 Each unique source will be played with a unique offset.
 The offsets are evenly distributed.
 All sources sharing the same clip will be assigned one of these offsets, and sources sharing the same offset will be combined.
 Voices are synchronized with the application time independent of when the source was created.
-If you would like to play a source from the beginning when it is created, check the *Play From Beginning At Spawn* checkbox.
+You would typically use these for looping ambient sources scattered across your game world.
+Too many different offsets at once can result in cacophony.
+If you instead want to play a source from the beginning when it is created, check the *Play From Beginning At Spawn* checkbox.
 In this case, the *Voices* parameter does nothing.

 One-shot sources will be combined if they begin playing at the same time (the same audio frame).
+This is purely a performance optimization, and the resulting mix is identical to what would happen if the sources were sampled separately.

 If *Use Cone* is checked, then the audio source receives an additional directional attenuation factor.
 Listeners within the *Inner Angle* from the